spfrommer/torchexplorer/README.md

 </p>

 <p align="center">
-<em> Play around with the above <a href="https://api.wandb.ai/links/spfrom_team/8qqsxx9f">example</a> yourself. </em>
+<em> <a href="https://api.wandb.ai/links/spfrom_team/8qqsxx9f">Try it yourself.</a>  </em>
 </p>

 Curious about what's happening in your network?
 TorchExplorer is a simple tool that allows you to interactively inspect the inputs, outputs, parameters, and gradients for each `nn.Module` in your network.
 It integrates with [weights and biases](https://wandb.ai/site) and can also operate locally as a standalone solution.
-If your use case fits (see do's/don'ts below), it's very simple to try:
+If your use case fits (see limitations below), it's very simple to try:

 ```python
 model = ...